sumedhapaliwal/LocalMultimodalRagChatbot/README.md

-# 📄 RAG-Powered PDF Chatbot with Chainlit & DeepSeek
+# 📄 RAG-Powered PDF Chatbot with Chainlit & Ollama (Deepseek)

 This project is a lightweight, locally hosted **Retrieval-Augmented Generation (RAG)** application that allows users to **chat with PDF documents**, including rich data like **tables**, using an intuitive interface built with **Chainlit**.

-Powered by **DeepSeek** models and enhanced with **Qdrant** as the vector store, this system enables intelligent semantic search and response generation based on your document's content.
+Uses **DeepSeek's** model (with Ollama) and enhanced with **Qdrant** as the vector store, this system enables intelligent semantic search and response generation based on your document's content.

 ---